The Piano Teachers Forum (PTF) is an active professional association that has proudly served Central New Jersey area piano teachers since 1981.

 The friendly and supportive atmosphere of the PTF allows for an open exchange of ideas and fosters the development of valuable relationships among colleagues.

 The PTF is your go-to resource for continuing education and stimulating professional development.
 Membership gives you access to our monthly programs, Spring Festival, performance group, and media lending library.

 We hope that you'll join us this year!

-Please read this welcome message from our 2020-2021 President, Victoria Chow:
+Please read this welcome message from our 2021-2022 President, Jason Gallagher:

 During the past few months, we have been enjoying a respite from quarantine, and finally going out into the world.
 I remember enjoying a beautiful lunch near Princeton where, sitting outside, we got to enjoy the deafening buzz of the cicadas as we ate our sandwiches and drank our sodas.
 But much of the past year has been spent indoors, and, wow, did the major organizations of the piano teaching world ever step up to the plate?
 There have been more webinars and opportunities for online learning presented in the past year than anyone would care to count, and all that content likely surpasses everything available leading up to that point!

 Forgive me, that last statement may have been a bit of an exaggeration.
 Still, with all the educational material out there, and in light of the purpose of our organization, I thought it would be relevant to talk about learning.
 Not the student’s learning, but our own.